Mainframe Tape Details:

 9-track tapes:

 9-track tapes are half-inch tape spooled on a large, open, reel.
+See the picture to the right.
 This tape is recorded with 9 tracks across the width of the tape; 8 of the tracks form one byte of data, and the 9th track records a parity bit (an error checking bit).
 There are four recording densities: 800, 1600, 3200, and 6250 BPI (bits per inch).
 Each of these densities uses a different recording method.
-Because there is one byte of data recorded across the width of the tape, the byte density is equal to the bit density (although there is overhead in the CRC and gaps). i.e., a 1600 BPI (bits per inch) tape records 1600 bytes per inch of tape.
+Because there is one byte of data recorded across the width of the tape, the linear byte density is equal to the bit density (although there is overhead in the CRC and gaps). i.e., a 1600 BPI (bits per inch) tape records 1600 bytes per inch of tape.

 9-track tapes come in three common sizes, 600', 1200', and 2400', but are also available in 100', 300', and 3600' tapes.
 The block size has a great effect on the amount of data a 9-track tape will hold.
 With a large block size, 1600 BPI 2400' tapes hold up to 42 MB, and 6250 BPI 2400' tapes hold up to 160 MB.
 9-track drives never compress the data before writing it to tape.